adrian-y1/TOPChess/README.md

 ## Overview
 Chess is a turn-based two-player strategy board game where players take turns moving their pieces with the ultimate goal of capturing their opponent's King via *checkmate* while also protecting their own.
 Chess has an abundant amount of rules that must be followed to play the game accordingly.
 For more details on rules of Chess please click [here](https://en.wikipedia.org/wiki/Chess).

-This CLI Chess game was created with [Ruby 3.1](https://www.ruby-lang.org/en/) whereby players enter commands in the CLI to perform the actions required to play the game including but no limited to; move one's piece, saving a game, promotion and many more.
+This CLI Chess game was created with [Ruby 3.1](https://www.ruby-lang.org/en/) whereby players enter commands in the CLI to perform the actions required to play the game including but no limited to; moving one's piece, saving a game, promotion and many more.
 Full list of current features is listed further down in the document.

 Along with the game, [Rspec 3.11](https://rspec.info/) is used in order to create various tests for the game.
-The nature of the tests involves testing cirtical class methods with many different possible outcomes to ensure the game is error and bug free.
+The nature of the tests involves testing cirtical class methods with many different possible outcomes to ensure the game is running smoothly and properly.

 ## How To Play
 - Online